airnandez/tlsping/README.md

 tlsping -version
 ```

-For getting details on options do `tlsping --help`.
+For getting details on options do `tlsping -help`.

 ## Installation
 Download a **binary release** for your target operating system from the [releases page](https://github.com/airnandez/tlsping/releases).